-In many instances, a door lock or latch is not necessary.
-Rooms that do not require locking may work well with only push/pull plates and a self-closer.
+In many instances a door lock or latch is not necessary.
+Rooms that do not require locking may work well with only push/pull plates and a self closer.
 Push/pull plates are recommended in rooms that are used frequently by staff holding objects in their hands.
 Dirty Utility Rooms are a good example.

-5.5 Door Grilles and Undercuts
+Door Grilles and Undercuts

-The Heating, Ventilation and Air-Conditioning (HVAC) design may require door grilles or undercuts.
+760.9.00 The Heating, Ventilation and Air-Conditioning (HVAC) design may require door grilles or undercuts.
 These are usually required for return air, makeup air or pressure relief.

-Door grilles or undercuts may be used in areas that do not compromise the requirements of the building Codes and Standards and other requirements of these Guidelines.
+Door grilles or undercuts may be used in areas which do not compromise the requirements of the BCA and other requirements of these Guidelines.
 These may include:

-- Areas with a particular air-pressurization scheme
+- Areas with a particular air-pressurisation scheme

-- Isolation Rooms
+- Isolation rooms

 - Room requiring acoustic isolation

-- Rooms requiring radiation shielding.
+- Rooms requiring radiation shielding